oNinjaZ/Kioku/README.md

-this is my first practice project using c# so my code is terrible rip
+this is my first c# practice project so my code is terrible rip